imerkle/arweave-ipfs-server/README.md

 ## Features

 - Checks for duplicate hashes before pinning
-- Supports multiple hashes in one request
+- Supports multiple hashes permafying hundreds of ipfs data in one request
 - Highly customizable options
 - Zero Installation, works with a single HTTP Request (for users)
 - Doesn't requires a wallet to post ipfs hashes (for users)